exhibitionist-digital/ultra-examples/src/docs/ultra-docs.md

 }
 ```

 The above imports are all required to run **Ultra**.
-You can add other dependencies here, and use them with a standard bare import specifier in your project.
+You can add other dependencies here, and use the import keys as an import alias in your project code ([see import maps section in the Deno manual](https://deno.land/manual/linking_to_external_code/import_maps)).

 `app` is the entry point to your application.
 It can live anywhere in the `src` directory.
 It can be `jsx` or `tsx`.